Download the Windows Driver Kit (WDK)

 The WDK is used to develop, test, and deploy Windows drivers.

 Join the Windows Insider Program to get WDK Insider Preview builds.
 For installation instructions for the Windows Insider Preview builds, see Installing preview versions of the Windows Driver Kit (WDK).

-You can use the WDK to develop drivers for these operating systems:
+You can run the Windows 10, version 2004 WDK on Windows 7 and later, and use it to develop drivers for these operating systems:

 |Client OS||Server OS|

 |Windows 10||Windows Server 2019, Windows Server 2016|

 |Windows 8.1||Windows Server 2012 R2|

 WDK for Windows 10, version 2004

 The WDK requires Visual Studio.
 For more information about system requirements for Visual Studio, see Visual Studio 2019 System Requirements.

 The following editions of Visual Studio 2019 support driver development for this release: